blakegarretson/essentials/main.md

 - [Stellarium](http://stellarium.org/): A great planetarium for the hobbyist astronomer.

+## Large Language Model Server

+- [Ollama](https://ollama.com) is the place to go if you want to run a LLM locally.
+There are a number of popular models to choose from, and they can be run from Mac, Windows, and Linux.

 # Network & Internet

 ## Web Browser

 - [Firefox](https://www.mozilla.org/en-US/firefox/) is once again my default web browser.
 The robust feature set and impressive array of extensions make this my first choice once again.
-Its arguably far more pro-consumer than Chrome with its stance on ad-blockers.
+It's arguably far more pro-consumer than Chrome with its stance on ad-blockers.
   - [Google Chrome](http://www.google.com/chrome) should get a mention since it was my default browser from 2008 until 2024.
 Its most recent policy on ad-blockers was a deal breaker for me, and I left it behind to return to Firefox after a 16-year detour.

   - And because you can never have too many browsers, the [DuckDuckGo](https://duckduckgo.com/) browser is another nice option if privacy and security are a high priority.